dbdimitrov/BingleSeq/README.md

 ## About
-BingleSeq was developed as part of my MSc Bioinformatics thesis at the University of Glasgow under the supervision of Dr Quan Gu.
-The application provides a comprehesnive solution to both Bulk and scRNA-Seq analyses, as such it is best to look at BingleSeq as two separate parts.
+BingleSeq provides a comprehesnive solution to both Bulk and scRNA-Seq analyses, as such it is best to look at BingleSeq as two separate parts.

 ### Bulk RNA-Seq